digitranslab/jumpstart/docs/versioned_docs/version-2.36.0/how-to/loading-image-pdf-from-db.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-## 1. Start by Creating a New Table In ToolJet Database
+## 1. Start by Creating a New Table In JumpStart Database

 - Create a new table named *testDB*.
 - The `id` field will be present by default to create a unique identifier for each record in our database table.
 - Click on **Add more columns** button and add two more columns: `pdf` and `image`.
 - Select `varchar` as datatype for the pdf and image columns.

-<i>While we are using the ToolJet Database for this guide; feel free to use other databases while applying the same principles.</i>
+<i>While we are using the JumpStart Database for this guide; feel free to use other databases while applying the same principles.</i>

 <div style={{ width: '100%', marginBottom:'15px', marginTop:'15px'}}>
 <img className="screenshot-full" src="/img/how-to/load-base64/create-new-table.png" alt="New Table"  />